 Campfire Tips and Advice

 - Before starting a campfire at a developed campsite, in a national or state park, or in a U.S. Forest Service dispersed camping area, be sure to check the fire regulations and restrictions for the area.
 These rules and regulations can change seasonally, so be sure to find a current posting on fire restrictions.

 - If it is permitted in the location where you are camping, gather wood for your campfire.
 Look for dry limbs, twigs, and leaves that are on the ground; never break branches off of living trees.
 Some regions do not allow firewood gathering, so you'll need to bring your own wood or purchase firewood from the campiest or a local store.

 - If your campsite has a fire ring, use the existing fire pit.
 Do not move it or create a new one.
 If there is no pit and you are permitted to build a fire, use your newly-acquired skills on how to build a fire pit and bank the fire.

 - Once your fire pit is ready, you're ready to get your fire started.
 Place the dry leaves and twigs you have gathered in the center of the ring, leaving plenty of space for air to circulate, and shape the pile of twigs and sticks in a cone-like or teepee shape.

 - Around the small leaves and sticks build a larger teepee of branches and logs.
 Light the dry leaves from the bottom with a long lighter or matches.

 - Always keep the campfire small and manageable.
-Never leave your campfire unattended and drown the fire completely out before you go to bed or leave camp.
+Never leave your campfire unattended and make sure to drown the fire completely out when you are ready to leave camp.